vuthuyduong/dnabarcoder/README.md

 <img src="https://github.com/vuthuyduong/dnabarcoder/blob/master/images/CBSITS.length.png" width="1000" height="300">

--To get the distribution of the sequences at different taxonomic level.
+- To get the distribution of the sequences at different taxonomic level.
 In the following example, the distribution of the sequences is computed from the species to the class level:

 ../../dnabarcoder.py distribution -i CBSITS.fasta -c CBSITS.current.classification -ranks class,order,family,genus,species